BOKU Climate Mitigation Projects

 Seedlings and training courses flank the project

 Households are provided with gas stoves and training as part of the project.
 They are also given seedlings so that they can use the fertilizer produced immediately.
-The scientific support of the project is provided by BOKU and the University of Gulu and offers opportunities for research by students and young scientists.
-Thus, this BOKU project not only makes a significant contribution to climate mitigation and adaptation but also improves the living situation in Uganda through co-benefits.
+The scientific support of the project is provided by BOKU and the University of Gulu and offers research opportunities to students and young scientists.
+Thus, this BOKU project not only makes a significant contribution to climate change mitigation and adaptation but also improves the living situation in Uganda through co-benefits.